jappavoo/nerctools/README.md

 # nerctools

-This repository is for tools that make using nerc openstack resources a little easier for my groups use case.
-In particular we want our vm's to be ondemand --- shut down when they are "idle" and automatically started when we a user attempts to ssh to them.
+This repository is for tools that make using nerc openstack resources a little easier for my group's use case.
+In particular, we want our vm's to be ondemand --- shut down when they are "idle" and automatically started when a user attempts to ssh to them.

 These tools assume you have the openstack command line client installed
 - https://nerc-project.github.io/nerc-docs/openstack/advanced-openstack-topics/openstack-cli/openstack-CLI/#install-the-openstack-command-line-clients